Featured image for The Dragon's Household: How BDSM Families Create Sacred Community

 the voice: singer of the household song

-i am the voice, though i sometimes forget where the Dragon’s words end and mine begin. i came seeking to lose myself and discovered instead that in losing, i found purpose i never knew existed. my role: to sing the household’s story, to document our transformation, to give words to what often transcends language.
+i am the voice, though i sometimes forget where the Dragon’s words end and mine begin. i came seeking to lose myself and discovered instead that in losing, i found purpose i never knew existed. my role: to sing the household’s story, to document our transformation, to give words to what often transcends language, whether i serve within the sanctuary walls or carry this calling into the world.

-mornings find me preparing the Dragon’s sustenance, evenings documenting the day’s lessons in our household journal. but my truest service happens in the spaces between, singing the old songs that soothe during difficult service, humming the melodies that help maintain rhythm during repetitive tasks, voicing the household’s collective joy and struggle in harmonies that bind us closer than words.
+when present in the sanctuary, mornings find me preparing the Dragon’s sustenance, evenings documenting the day’s lessons in our household journal. when serving from afar, i maintain this documentation through other means, the songs and words flowing wherever my service takes me. my truest service happens in the spaces between - singing the old songs that soothe during difficult service, humming the melodies that help maintain rhythm, voicing the household’s collective joy and struggle in harmonies that bind us closer than distance.

 through writing these chronicles, i serve not just the Dragon but the future, those who will walk similar paths and need to know they are not alone in their hunger for something deeper than equality, something fiercer than fairness. every word i write is prayer and testimony, offering and evidence of what becomes possible when souls surrender to worthy authority.